Seattle Public Schools Celebrates Pride Month

 SPS supports the right of our students, staff, and families to be their authentic selves.
 We remain dedicated to creating safe, inclusive environments in which all our students can thrive.
 This month, we renew our commitment to celebrating the tremendous value and richness that our LGBTQ+ students, staff, and families bring to our community every day.

-At 11 a.m., the parade will begin its route north along 4th Avenue between Union and the Seattle Center, where the party will continue with family-friendly festivities that include music, booths, food, and fun!
+At 11 a.m., the parade will begin its route on 4th Avenue walking north to the Seattle Center.
+At Seattle Center the party will continue with family-friendly festivities that include music, booths, food, and fun.

 For more information, visit the Seattle Pride website.

 Seattle Public Schools to Join Community-wide LGBTQIA+ Celebration

 Seattle Public Schools (SPS) has participated in Seattle’s Pride Parade for more than 30 years.

 “In the beginning, it was almost exclusively staff who marched in the parade,” said SPS Health Education Manager Lisa Love.
 “Now we have students, staff, families, and school board directors who participate!”

 2022 Flag Raising at SPS Central Office John Stanford Center

 The mood was jubilant as dozens of Seattle Public Schools senior leaders, board members, families, staff and students gathered on June 1 at the John Stanford Center to raise the rainbow flag in celebration of Pride Month.

 Lisa Love, the manager of Health Education, gave the crowd a warm welcome and emphasized that while it is a time to celebrate the LGBTQIA+ community, the recent tragic events should remind us of those who are suffering.